NRL22 101: How to Get Started in NRL22

 • Ladies: Any female competitors.

-• Young Guns: Any participant between the ages of 8-16, as of the first day of the season.
-Participants who turn 17 after the first day of the season can still participate throughout the entire season in the Young Gun category.
+• Young Guns: Any participant under the age of 18.
+Participants who turn 18 after the first day of the season can still participate throughout the entire season in the Young Gun division.

 4. What are the stages?